pulver22/ardrone_tf_controller/README.md

     $ roslaunch ardrone_tf_controller autopilot.launch

-### 2 - Running the simulation with the ardrone and the Husky
+### 2 - Running the simulation with the ardrone and the Husky/Kingfisher
 To launch the simulation with both the ardrone and the husky model using roslaunch:

     $ roslaunch ./cooperative.launch

-and then:
+while for using the Kingfisher USV:

-    $ roslaunch ./coop.launch
+    $ roslaunch ./uav_usv.launch

 ## Issues